 Much like the human brain, a computer’s memory is basically split into two categories: short-term and long-term.
-RAM is your computer’s short-term memory: it holds all the information necessary to keep your OS (Windows 10, for example) and other applications running.
-The component that handles your computer’s long term memory, storing our pictures and music, is often referred to as a “hard drive.”
+Random-access memory (RAM) is your computer’s short-term memory.
+It’s the component of your computer that holds all of the information that your operating system and applications need while being actively used.